Chicken Noodle Casserole

 If you love crispy, crunchy toppings on your casseroles (check out my Cauliflower Gratin and my Green Bean Casserole), combine 1 cup panko breadcrumbs + 4 tbsp of melted unsalted butter, and sprinkle them on top when you add the mozzarella cheese before baking.
 They’ll crisp up into golden perfection!
 I’ve seen people use crushed Ritz crackers too in place of the breadcrumbs.

-Casseroles like this one are easy to prep in advance if you want to make it in advance of an event.
-I suggest making it to the point of baking it but stopping there, covering it, and at that point you can refrigerate it for up to 24-48 hours before baking it.
-Note that as it sits, the noodles will absorb the extra liquid (cream) volume so don’t be surprised if it looks more dry a day or so later.
+Casseroles like this chicken noodle bake are easy to prep in advance if you want to make it in advance of an event.
+I suggest making it to the point of baking it, but stopping there, covering it, and at that point you can refrigerate it for up to 24-48 hours before baking it.
+Note that as it sits, the noodles will absorb the extra liquid (cream) volume, so don’t be surprised if it looks more dry a day or so later.
 This is unavoidable.
-You could add an extra 1/3 cup heavy cream to the recipe when you’re making it if you know you’re prepping it in advance.
+You could add an extra 1/3 cup of heavy cream to the recipe when you’re making it if you know you’re prepping it in advance.

 Prep Time: 15 minutes